ognistik/kiki-ai-workflow/README.md

   <img width="600" src="Kiki/assets/images/screenshot06.jpg">
 </p>

 *NOTE: the "Send to Chat" option won't present you with Alfred's bar, essentially being the only action that will always replace your selected text.
-You can now also trigger Universal Action on txt or mardkdown files.
+You can now also trigger Universal Actions on txt or markdown files.
 In this case the result will appear as a dialog.*

 ---
 ### Custom Triggers
 Kiki provides various options for triggering chats, presets, actions, or menus, in addition to using Alfred keywords.
 You can zoom out with CMD & “-“ in the workflow editor to see them clearly.
 These options are color-coded as follows:
 * **Yellow-colored hotkeys** are the most basic and perform the same actions as the Kiki keywords.
 * **Green-colored hotkey**s work on selected text, serving as shortcuts to the options available as Universal Actions.
-* **Orange-colored snippets** simulate the "CTRL + SHIFT + A" OR "OPT + SHIFT + UP" keyboard shortcut to select text up to the previous line break. **IMPORTANT: while most text editing apps receive and interpret the OPT shortcut, it does not work everywhere, that is why I am giving you the option to set this up as you prefer in the configuration.
+* **Orange-colored snippets** simulate the "CTRL + SHIFT + A" OR "OPT + SHIFT + UP" keyboard shortcut to select text up to the previous line break. **IMPORTANT: while most text editing apps receive and interpret the OPT shortcut, it does not work everywhere, that is why Kiki gives you the option to set this up as you prefer in the configuration.
 It’s a good idea to test first and choose the option that will be compatible with the app you plan to use snippets most.** The snippets in Kiki will send the selected text to one of the options available as Universal Actions. **With snippets, along with the same options found in Universal Actions, you can also directly process text presets and automatically paste the results.** It’s a fantastic way to use Kiki inline, without loosing focus on what you are typing.
 More information about this and how to create your own can be found in the Advanced section.
 * **Blue-colored triggers** offer powerful ways to communicate with Kiki from outside the workflow or from within third-party apps.
 More information about this in the Advanced section.
 * **Violet-colored triggers** are used for the Markdown Chat feature.
 It is recommended to avoid setting these up or using them until you understand how this feature works.